jonocarroll/wp_content/_drafts/2016-06-03-images-as-x-axis-labels-updated.md

 I'd like to see this make it into <code>ggplot2</code>; Baptiste had an <a href="https://github.com/hadley/ggplot2/issues/1240" target="_blank">open GitHub issue</a> involving it a while ago but it has since been closed, presumably without the feature being incorporated.

 I started the previous post by saying how awesome open-source software is (e.g. <code>R</code>).
 You know what else is awesome?
-This
+The #rstats community.
+Thank you to every one of you.